sfigg/commercialization-public/docset/manufacture/mobile/creating-a-secure-mmos-wim-image.md

 2. The platform ID must be used to create the WIM for a specific platform.
 The platform ID is set in using a device platform XML file.

-    You can display the platform ID using the ffutool command with the **–list** option.
+    You can display the platform ID using the ffutool command with the **-list** option.

     ``` syntax
-    C:\> ffutool –list
+    C:\> ffutool -list
     Name:   Contoso.DCD9X0X.BD301_ATT.3.2.1
     ID:     00000011-f151-a509-0000-FF0000000000
     ```

-    Build the unsigned secure WIM targeted for a specific platform using the *–platform* command option as shown here.
+    Build the unsigned secure WIM targeted for a specific platform using the *-platform* command option as shown here.
 No output is returned if the command completes successfully.

     ``` syntax
     C:\> SecWimTool -build MMOSwim.wim MMOS wim.secwim -platform Contoso.DCD9X0X.BD301_ATT.3.2.1